konnectors/cozy-konnector-materielnet/README.md

 ### Maintainer

-The lead maintainers for this konnector is <YOUR NAME>
+The lead maintainers for this konnector is Nicolas Frandeboeuf (nicofrand).

 ### Get in touch